-We are aware that, with the school closed as part of the resonse to COVID-19, it is likely that many children will be spending an increased amount of time online over the coming weeks.
+We are aware that this is likely to mean that many children will be spending an increased amount of time online over the coming weeks.
 Online safety is an important part of keeping children safe at Dane Court and as such we would like to share some helpful advice to help you consider how you can keep your family safer online at home.

 Follow the GOLDen Rules